A brief Introduction to Microservices Apps

 A Brief Introduction to Microservices Apps:

-To start explaining the microservice style it's useful to compare it to the monolithic style.
+To start explaining the microservice style, it's useful to compare it to the monolithic style.
 Enterprise Applications are often built in three main parts: a client-side user interface, a database, and a server-side application.

 The server-side application will handle HTTP requests, execute domain logic, retrieve and update data from the database, and select and populate HTML views to be sent to the browser.
 This server-side application is a monolith - a single logical executable.
 Any changes to the system involve building and deploying a new version of the server-side application.

-Microservices are often connected via APIs and can attach many of the same tools and solutions that have grown in the RESTful and web service.
+Microservices are often connected via APIs and can attach many of the same tools and solutions have grown in the RESTful and web service.
 Testing these APIs can help validate the flow of data and information throughout your microservice deployment.

 Examples of Microservices Apps: